Consensys/quorum/cmd/evm/testdata/3/readme.md

-These files examplify a transition where a transaction (excuted on block 5) requests the blockhash for block `1`.
+These files exemplify a transition where a transaction (executed on block 5) requests the block hash for block `1`.